MetaMask/templated-gator-7715/README.md

 This template demonstrates a complete ERC7715 delegation flow:

-1. **Create Session Account**: Users can create a delegator smart account that will be used to redeem permissions.
+1. **Create Session Account**: Users can create a session account that will be used to redeem permissions.
-2. **Grant Permissions**: Users can grant permissions to the session account, which involves installing MetaMask snaps and approving the delegation.
+2. **Grant Permissions**: Users can grant ERC-7715 permissions to the session account.
-3. **Redeem Permissions**: The session account can redeem the granted permissions to perform actions on behalf of the user.
+3. **Redeem Permissions**: The session account can use the granted permissions to perform actions on behalf of the MetaMask user.

 ## Learn More

 To learn more about Delegation Toolkit, take a look at the following resources:

+- [ERC-7715 guide](https://docs.metamask.io/delegation-toolkit/guides/erc7715/execute-on-metamask-users-behalf/) - Learn how to use ERC-7715 permissions.
 - [Delegation Toolkit Documentation](https://docs.metamask.io/delegation-toolkit/) - learn about Delegation Toolkit features and API.